apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 ---

-- It should also be a "template" for developers developing new public Actors so that they have a structure and guidance for writing the readmes.
+- It should also be a "template" for developers developing new public Actors so that they have a structure and guidance for writing the README.
 - The goal is to ensure that more people will understand and run their Actors.
 - Whenever you build an Actor, think of the original request/idea and the "use case" = "user need" it should solve, please take notes and share them with Apify, so we can help you write a blog post supporting your Actor with more information, more detailed explanation, better SEO.
-- Consider adding a video, images, and screenshots to your readme to break up the text.
+- Consider adding a video, images, and screenshots to your README to break up the text.
-- This is an example of an Actor with a readme that corresponds well to the guidelines below:
+- This is an example of an Actor with a README that corresponds well to the guidelines below:
   - [https://apify.com/dtrungtin/airbnb-scraper](https://apify.com/dtrungtin/airbnb-scraper)
-- Tip no.1: if you want to add snippets of code anywhere in your readme, you can use [Carbon](https://github.com/carbon-app/carbon).
+- Tip no.1: if you want to add snippets of code anywhere in your README, you can use [Carbon](https://github.com/carbon-app/carbon).
 - Tip no.2: if you need any quick Markdown guidance, check out [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)

 >
-> 🦾 **No time for writing?** Our [Readme Generator](https://apify.com/apify/actor-readme-generator) will create a new readme out of thin air following the template below ⬇️
+> 🦾 **No time for writing?** Our [README Generator](https://apify.com/apify/actor-readme-generator) will create a new README out of thin air following the template below ⬇️
 >

-## What should you add to your Actor readme?
+## What should you add to your Actor README?

 Aim for sections 1-6 below and try to include at least 300 words.
 You can move the sections around to some extent if it makes sense, e.g. 3 might come after 6.
 Consider using emojis as bullet points or otherwise trying to break up the text.